Ask Fathom: Plan My First Trip to Italy?

 Florence is a small jewel box: totally walkable, charming, compact.
 Amazing art, architecture, churches.
 Your first reaction will be, of COURSE the Renaissance was born here.

-I love what I found in Panzano on my first visit to Tuscany, and I keep going back.
+But I loved what I found in Panzano on my first visit to Tuscany, and I keep going back.
 Villa Le Barone is a family-run inn with beautiful vineyard views.
 My friend Dario Cecchini owns the butcher shop in town.
 He's a leading, if controversial, force in the Italian food scene, and I just love him to bits.
 He has two restaurants, Officina della Bistecca (the Steak Workshop) and Solo Ciccia (Just the Fat).
 Both are convivial, no-menu, eat-too-much restaurants.
 (Read more about it on Fathom: Big Night in a Tuscan Butcher Shop.)

 It will be easier to rent a car to potter around the Tuscan hillside, especially if you like driving.
 A meander from Florence to Panzano on route 222, then Panzano south on the 408, then farther south on the 326 and 146 is a beautiful way to spend a day or two.